uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 This script will do the following:

-1. Check **taco.json** to see if a Cordova version is specified.
+1. First, it check **taco.json** to see if a Cordova version is specified.
 If not, it assumes you want Cordova 4.3.0.

-2. It checks to see if that version has already been installed at a location set in the **CORDOVA\_CACHE** environment variable.
+2. Next, it checks to see if that version has already been installed at a location set in the **CORDOVA\_CACHE** environment variable.
 This will default to \_cordova in the project folder if the environment variable is missing.
 You can also set this location programmatically using the module’s configure method.

-If Cordova isn’t installed yet, it installs it in the cache.
+3. If the correct version of cordova-lib is not present in the cache location, it download and installs it.

-3. It then does the following:
+4. It then performs the following operations:
     1. Adds the sample [Visual Studio Tools for Apache Cordova CLI Support Plugin](http://go.microsoft.com/fwlink/?LinkID=533753) to the project if it is not already present.
 	2. Adds the specified platform to the project
     3. Builds the project
-    4. Packages the project (which is really only useful for iOS currently)
+    4. Packages the project

 Each method returns a promise so that you can chain the steps or run them concurrently.

-While this is easy to use, you may want to create a script that will automatically build all of the platforms your project supports across OSX and Windows.
-This is extremely useful for team build scenarios where you need to be able to check in a script that automates all of your build and test steps.
-In addition, you may want add some additional tasks for other pre or post build steps.
+You may find it useful to create a script that will automatically build all of the platforms your project supports across OSX and Windows.
+This is extremely useful for team build scenarios where you want to be able to check in a single script that automates all of your build steps including TypeScript compilation.

 Here is an enhanced script that provides you with this flexibility:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var gulp = require('gulp'),